 How long will my batteries last before I need to change or recharge them?

 We get asked this question at lot with regards to trail cameras and it’s always very difficult to answer as it depends upon many different variables such as:

-- How many batteries are being used in the camera?
+- How many batteries are being used?

 - Which type of battery is being used?

 - Is it set to record 1080P video or only capture still images?